Dwight, Massachusetts: African Americans

-The earliest African Americans living in Dwight may have been several members of Pharoah family.
+The earliest African Americans living in Dwight may have been several members of Pharaoh family.
 Listed on the 1810 record of eligible voters in a Belchertown special election for "Logg-town District" is Jephtha Negro, Joseph Faroal, Avery Faroal and Frank Faroal, each listed as "a Negro."
 The Belchertown spelling of Faroal is likely phonetic for Pharaoh.
 To be considered an eligible voter in the state, one did not necessarily have to be white, but had to own property.

 Jephtha Pharaoh, born in 1775 or before, "often wore a uniform" and was a servant in the home of politician Ebenezer Mattoon, of Amherst, which is on the northern boundary of Dwight.
 Pharaoh and his family's freedom status was unknown.
 He married Margaret Sash; their children: Adeline, Dolly, Margaret, Sylvia and William.
 Jephtha died in 1840 or before.

 Listed immediately preceding the Faroals in the 1810 record is Aldrich Arnold, a son of previously mentioned Levi Arnold.
 Listed immediately preceding Jephtha is Titus Bliss, the firstborn son of Ebenezer Bliss and Abigail Parsons, newlyweds who came to Dwight from Warren in about 1772.

-Also upon the 1810 list of eligible voters in Belchertown, "Upper end of the town District," is John Freeman (1755-1823), a Black man, and his son Ira.
+Also upon the 1810 list of eligible voters in Belchertown, "Upper end of the town District," is John Freeman (1755–1823), a Black man, and his son Ira.
 John purchased 25 acres of land from Moses and Joshua Hannum for $100 that year, which made him a landowner and eligible to vote.
 He was a veteran of the American Revolution and served with a Connecticut regiment.
 Freeman married Dorcas Green on February 14, 1793, recorded in the Belchertown records, and they had at least nine children.
 He died in 1823.
 The couple are buried in the Lake Vale Cemetery, or upon their nearby lands.
 Their son, daughter and grandson are buried at Lake Vale.
 Several generations continued to reside in the Pond Hill area of Belchertown into the early 1900s.

 During the early years of the 19th century, the records of the Second Congregational Church of the East Amherst included Black people.
 The records contain marriage and death entries for people who had no relationship with the church, including those who lived in Dwight.